Applications NOW Open

 • Additional interviews may be conducted in future years of the grant to measure long-term impact of the funding.

-• Technical Assistance (TA) – Along with flexible grant funding, awardees will have the option of receiving TA tailored to their organizational or business needs.
-Applicants can share more about their experience with TA, indicate their preferred TA categories, and/or recommend specific providers in their application.
+• Technical Assistance (TA) – Along with flexible grant funding, awardees will have the option of receiving supplemental TA tailored to their organizational or business needs as part of the grant award.
+TA essential to project execution should be included in the required project budget template when submitting the application.This supplemental TA is intended to provide indirect support to the organization and/or proposed project.
+Applicants can share more about their TA preferences, and/or recommend specific providers in their application along with during the onboarding meeting.

 • Farm Operations